 Be precise with your goal.
 “I want to get fit” for example it’s a pretty vague goal.

-Try with something like: I will take a walk 2 times per week, I’ll take a yoga class 1 times per week or I’ll meditate 5 minutes before I go to sleep, I’ll have 20 quiet minutes with myself 3 times per week… You can set up the shorter time frame, like 1 or 2 months and if you keep doing it consistently you can increase it.
+Try with something like: I will take a walk 2 times per week, I’ll take a Hatha yoga or Kundalini yoga class 1 time per week, I’ll meditate 5 minutes before I go to sleep, I’ll have 20 quiet minutes with myself 3 times per week… You can set up the shorter time frame, like 1 or 2 months and if you keep doing it consistently you can increase it.
 Smaller success can make you more motivated and propel you to reach a bigger goals.
 Or maybe this is the year it feels in alignment to take a yoga teacher training to become a yoga instructor, or perhaps an online yoga 200 hour certification will be more accessible for you to complete a YTT!

 Make a plan